ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 ### Provision the resources
 {: #vpc-scaling-dedicated-compute-vpc-provision}

-An SSH key is required to connect to a VSI in VPC, refer to [Manage SSH keys](https://{DomainName}/docs/vpc?topic=vpc-managing-ssh-keys#prereq-ssh-key-available).
-However, none is required by this tutorial, you can optionally set `ssh_keyname` to the name of your existing VPC SSH Key.
+If you want to access the VSI directly later, you can optionally [create an SSH key](https://{DomainName}/vpc-ext/compute/sshKeys) in the same resource group and set `ssh_keyname` to the name of the VPC SSH Key.

 1. Under **Settings** tab of your {{site.data.keyword.bpshort}} workspace, set the `step2_create_vpc` to **true** and **Save** the setting.
 2. Click on **Apply plan** to provision the VPC resources.